rmaffesoli/p4templates/readme.md

   * P4PORT=`ssl:<ip>:<port>`
 * `p4 set P4CONFIG=.p4config`

+## Server Configuration File

+* Server configuration is taken from the `/p4_templates/config.json` file found in the route of the project.
+  * Valid fields are "port","user","password" and "charset"

 ## Usage

 To process a specific json template pass in the file path with the -t flag.